About

-Liquidation is a formal insolvency procedure in which a company is brought to an end (also often termed ‘winding up’ or ‘closing’ a company); all of its assets are liquidated and the proceeds from the sale of assets are used to settle debts, pay expenses and transfer any remaining balance to shareholders of the company.
+Company liquidation is the formal insolvency procedure by which a company is brought to an end.
+Company liquidation is also often termed as ‘winding up’ or ‘closing’ a company.
+All of the company’s assets are liquidated and the proceeds from the sale of assets are used to settle outstanding debts and pay outstanding expenses.
+Any balance remaining can then be transferred to the shareholders of the company.

 Once a company is liquidated it will cease doing business and employing people.
-On liquidation, a company’s business licence is revoked, its name is removed from the Trade Registry and the entity is considered to have ceased to exist.
+On liquidation, a company’s business licence is revoked and its name is removed from the Trade Registry.
+The entity is then considered to have ceased to exist.

-There are two principal reasons why the liquidation of a company may be necessary in the UAE:
+There are two principal reasons why a company liquidation may be necessary in the UAE:

 What is the role of a liquidator?